 Best place to find information and services that your council provides...

-In order to obtain an application pack for a street trading consent together with a copy of street trading consent conditions please contact 01744 676299 or email email@example.com
+In order to obtain an application pack for a street trading consent, together with a copy of street trading consent conditions, please phone 01744 676299 or email firstname.lastname@example.org.

-The cost of street trading consent is £675 this includes a consent plate and 2 trading badges, additional badges are available for which there is a £30 administration charge.
+The cost of street trading consent is £675.
+This includes a consent plate and two trading badges; additional badges are available for a £36 administration charge.

 All street trading operatives will be provided with a photo identification trading badge.